 Lafayette College is committed to achieving carbon neutrality by 2035, integrating sustainability into the curriculum, and cultivating creative solutions to ensure a more just and verdant future.
 Our unique blend of liberal arts education and engineering makes us enormously well-situated to lead in this arena.
 Aligning our values with the student experience is crucial in demonstrating our principles in action.
 Exploring sustainable living on campus prepares students for a life of environmental citizenship.
 Students, faculty, and staff interact with components like LEED-certified buildings and the college farm that make the Lafayette campus a living laboratory.

-Our sustainability efforts are focused on 5 main thematic topics; biodiversity, zero waste and the circular economy, food loop, carbon neutrality, and education.
+Our sustainability efforts are focused on 5 main thematic topics: regenerative ecosystems, zero waste and the circular economy, food loop, carbon neutrality, and social justice.
 Sustainability at Lafayette is a multifaceted issue that requires overlap and collaboration between many different areas of campus.
 Together we can reduce our carbon footprint and achieve a more sustainable Lafayette.